North American B-25 Mitchell: Design and development

+The first large production order, for 1,025 B-25Cs, was placed in September 1940 and subsequently increased by a further 1,000 aircraft.
+In June 1941, another large order, for 1,200 B-25Ds, was placed, it would be later increased by 1,090 aircraft.
+Development of further models was also underway at this point.
+Despite these efforts, by the time of the attack on Pearl Harbor, only 130 B-25s had been delivered.

 Special variations were made to accommodate photo reconnaissance, armament, long range ferry, anti-submarine patrol, winterizing, and use in a desert environment.
-By February 1941, the first 24 B-25s were configured with three .30 cal guns and a single .50 cal tail gun.
+By February 1941, the first 24 B-25s were configured with three .50 caliber guns and a single .50 caliber tail gun.
 The B-25A had self-sealing fuel cells.
-The B-25B had top and bottom turrets with twin .50 cal guns each, though the tail gun was removed.
+The B-25B had top and bottom turrets with twin .50 caliber guns each, though the tail gun was removed.
 By December 1941, the B-25C had additional self-sealing fuel cells outboard the wing center section.
-By February 1942, the first B-25D, and then in May 1943, the 75mm cannon-armed B-25G series were accepted by the Air Corps.
-By August 1943, the B-25H had a lighter 75mm cannon, 4 nose guns instead of 2, two waist guns. two in the tail turret, four blister gun packs, and eliminated the co-pilot after Jimmy Doolittle questioned the need.
+By February 1942, the first B-25D, and then in May 1943, the 75 mm cannon-armed B-25G series were accepted by the Air Corps.
+By August 1943, the B-25H had a lighter 75 mm cannon, four nose guns instead of two, two waist guns, two in the tail turret, four blister gun packs, and eliminated the co-pilot after Jimmy Doolittle questioned the need.
 In December 1943, the B-25J was introduced, the final variant and the most produced, reincorporated the co-pilot position and included a bombardier.